 Good nutrition is crucial to maintaining a healthy flock.
 All chickens should be fed a crumble or pelleted diet formulated to meet their nutritional needs.

 They should get plenty of fresh feed daily and should be allowed to eat as much as they want.

-- Due to a large number of eggs they produce, laying hens have very high requirements for calcium, protein, and vitamins, and should be fed a laying diet.
+Due to the large number of eggs they produce, laying hens have very high requirements for calcium, protein, and vitamins, and should be fed a laying diet.

-- Laying diets are typically 16% protein and 3.5-5% calcium.
-If despite a laying diet your hens are producing pitted or thin-shelled eggs, you can supplement their feed with crushed oyster shell.
+Laying diets are typically 16% protein and 3.5-5% calcium.
+If despite a laying diet your hens are producing pitted or thin-shelled eggs, you can supplement their feed with crushed oyster shells.

 Roosters and non-laying hens

 While a laying ration is critical to the health of laying hens, this diet is too high in calcium for roosters and for hens not laying eggs.